Master of Divinity

 Juris Doctor/Master of Divinity

-A program offered jointly by the Religion Division and the Pepperdine School of Law enables students to combine legal and theological training and to earn a J.D. and M.Div. within five years instead of the six years normally required to completely the degrees independently.
+A program offered jointly by the Religion and Philosophy Division and the Pepperdine School of Law enables students to combine legal and theological training and to earn a J.D. and M.Div. within five years instead of the six years normally required to completely the degrees independently.
 Students must apply and gain admission to each school separately.
 For specific restrictions and requirements pertaining to this program please see the Seaver Academic Catalog.